QuentinRa/blog.quentinra.dev/info/web/seo/structured.md

 [Go back](../index.md#search-engine-optimization-seo)

 **Structural Data** are providing more information about your website, and it allows Google to display **rich results**.
-You should are already your search engine being smart like "5+65" is being evaluated as "70" or "John Doe" will show up the Wikipedia page on the right.
+You should are already aware of some search engines being smart, like "5+65" is being evaluated as "70" or "John Doe" will show the Wikipedia page on the right.

 You will **most likely not achieve that**, but search engines **will be able to display more information** about your website in their result <small>(they may not do it even if they are able to)</small>.